Master in Atmospheric Sciences

 - Core subjects are atmospheric physics and chemistry, climate and cryosphere, dynamics, boundary layer meteorology, weather forecasting.
 All of them have an emphasis on mountainous

 - Elective courses are from atmospheric and cryospheric sciences for the module 8: Advanced Topics) and additionally also from related disciplines for the module 9: Interdisciplinary skills.
+One of many possibilities are courses from the extension program "Scientific Computing".

 Phase 2: Thesis